What can affect growth, the plant or soil? Deb, Dallas, Texas

-Conduct soil testing to determine the soil type and ph level of your soil.
-A soil test will also give you an idea about the current nutrients of your lawn or yard making it easier for you to know the right soil improver to apply.
+Conduct soil testing to determine your soil type and ph level.
+A soil test will also give you an idea about the current nutrients of your lawn or yard, making it easier for you to know the right soil improver to apply.

 Making Your Own Potting Soil

-Years ago people made their own potting soil, gathering all the pieces of the puzzle mixing everything together with their own recipe.
+Years ago, people made their own potting soil, gathering all the pieces of the puzzle and mixing everything together with their own recipe.

-Times have changed, most people don’t make their our own soap any more.
+Times have changed.
+Most people don’t make their own soap anymore.

 Commercial Potting Soil Mix

-There are a number of commercially packaged potting-soil mixtures on the market – Miracle Grow, Black Gold and Hyponex Potting Soil for example and most do a more than adequate job.
+There are many commercially packaged potting-soil mixtures on the market – Miracle Grow, Black Gold, and Hyponex Potting Soil, for example, and most do a more than adequate job.

-A professionally mixed potting soil for a specific purpose in the long run is inexpensive to buy and easy to use.
-Even professional nurseryman use potting soils and mixes blended for them and their plants.
+A professionally mixed potting soil for a specific purpose, in the long run, is inexpensive to buy and easy to use.
+Even professional nurserymen use potting soils and mixes blended for them and their plants.

 Related: Does Potting Soil Go Bad?